Pastoral Training Program

 - Catechism Teaching Practicum (during the second year)

-- Evangelism/Mission Practicum (2 weeks, after the second year, or during the third year)
+- Mission Internship (2 weeks, after the second or third year)

 Students who do not aspire to become ministers of the Word may substitute a different field assignment for the final summer internship.